d-bl/GroundForge/README.md

 Unit tests
 ----------

-The command `sbt test` only compiles the test classes.
-Haven't found the proper incantation to execute the test with sbt, might be caused by a dependency conflict.
+The incantation to execute the test with sbt is not yet complete.

-The command `mvn clean test` executes the tests, your IDE might too.
-Launching tests with the IDE while sbt is still processing a change may cause weird errors, just try again.
+Some of the unit test are rather demo's creating SVG documents in a target directory for a visual check.
+As test they are nothing more that a smoke test.

 Publish
 -------

-- Compile with `sbt '~fullOptJS'`
+- Compile with `sbt '~fullOptJS'` (drop the quotes on windows)
 - Copy the content of `target\scala-2.11\groundforge-opt.js` into `docs/js/matrix-graphs.js`
 - Check the results with `index.html`
 - If ok: commit, push and create a pull request
-- Optional: if merged with your master branch you can check the online demo in your own github fork: `http://YOURID.github.io/GroundForge/`
+- Optional (if you know what you are doing): if merged with your master branch you can check the online demo in your own github fork: `http://YOURID.github.io/GroundForge/`